imlasky/imlasky.github.io/blog/_posts/2023-01-15-wrong-stop-good-trip.md

 title: "Wrong Stop; Good Trip"
 ---

-In Boston, every weekend we have $10 all-you-can-ride tickets for the trains.
+In Boston, every weekend we have $10 all-you-can-ride tickets for the commuter trains.
 It's a great, inexpensive way to get out of the city.
 Today's activity was to take the T, head south a bit, and then go for a hike, maybe something with a bit of a view.

 We got off the train to find ourselves in a sort of cookie-cutter town on the Boston outskirts.
 You know the kind - the [5-over-1 apartments](https://en.wikipedia.org/wiki/5-over-1), with the single grocery store, a few generic restaurants, a Michael's, and a Yankee Candle.